epfldata/SimulationEngine/src/main/scala/meta/example/actor_merge_example/no_communication/README.md

-This example demonstrates the behavior of stateless merged examples.
+This example demonstrates merging non-communicating agents with parameter lists and identical local variable and method names.

 Expected output:
 ```